parvic/watch-next/README.md

 Just by scrolling down, you can run through a list of the trending movies on the platform, according to other users.
 You can also click on one of these movies and obtain more information about it.

-### Seraching a movie
+### Searching a movie

 There is an area where you can search for a movie.
 The search is done after you finish typing the name of the movie you are looking for.
-The search will return a list with the first 20 movies that matchs most your search
+The search will return a list with the first 20 movies that matches most your search

 <!--_For more examples, please refer to the [Documentation](https://example.com)_ -->